Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

 - A spring trying to keep the particles at a certain distance.
   How hard the spring tries to do that is controlled by the soft body parameter *Stiffness*.
 - A damping element to calm the movement down.
-  The resistance the element builds up against motion is controlled by the softbody parameter *Damping*.
+  The resistance the element builds up against motion is controlled by the soft body parameter *Damping*.